 But bicarbonate of soda comes with one problem.
 It is the metallic and slightly salty aftertaste you get when you are eating something baked with baking soda.
 With bread that looks so beautiful, you don't want to be riddled with a bad aftertaste.
 Baking soda needs an acid to neutralize its metallic taste.
 So by including an acidic element in the banana bread recipe when you are mixing the batter will remedy this problem.

 Yes, you can add milk like most recipes call for but milk is only mildly acidic (mostly alkaline) and will not help neutralize the taste of bicarbonate of soda.
 Anything that has a pH of 4.6 or lower is considered acidic.
 Yoghurt, soy milk and rice milk are all acidic.
 So including these instead of milk, almond milk, coconut milk and buttermilk (all alkaline) will get rid of the metallic baking soda taste problem.
+It also makes the fluffiest, high-top banana bread, just like another of my favourites - coffee banana bread.

 Of course, if you are only using baking powder instead of baking soda, you need not worry about any of this.